HuizhouGrocery/Tkinter-UploadFilesTo-Sqlite/README.md

   <img src="screenshot/windows_huizhou_grocery.JPG" width="360" title="hover text">
 </p>

 Once you input dates or some words and click upload, you will start to select your files that will be uploaded to your local Sqlite database(not remote server).
-Your selected files(images,xlsx) will be converted to BLOB data and stored in sqlite.
+Your selected files(images, xlsx) will be converted to BLOB data and stored in sqlite.

 <p align="center">
   <img src="screenshot/insertDateTo_Sqlite.JPG" width="360" title="hover text">
 </p>

-We are devloping some softwares to support our POS(point of sale) system.
+We are developing some software programs to support our POS (point of sale) system.
 This is our open-source project.
+Python code could be cross-platform for many users (like Linux environment).